 It is important to avoid high packet loss rates in the Internet.
 When a packet is dropped before it reaches its destination, all of the resources it has consumed in transit are wasted.
-In extreme cases, this situation can lead to congestion collapse [17].
+In extreme cases, this situation can lead to congestion collapse [19].
 Improving the congestion control and queue management algorithms in the Internet has been one of the most active areas of research in the past few years.
 While a number of proposed enhancements have made their way into actual implementations, connections still experience high packet loss rates.
 Loss rates are especially high during times of heavy congestion, when a large number of connections compete for scarce network bandwidth.
-Recent measurements have shown that the growing demand for network bandwidth has driven loss rates up across various links in the Internet [23].
-In order to stem the increasing packet loss rates caused by an exponential increase in network traffic, the IETF is considering the deployment of explicit congestion notification (ECN) [11, 24, 25] along with active queue management techniques such as RED (Random Early Detection) [2, 11].
-While ECN is necessary for eliminating packet loss in the Internet [10], this paper shows that RED, even when used in conjunction with ECN, is ineffective in preventing packet loss.
+Recent measurements have shown that the growing demand for network bandwidth has driven loss rates up across various links in the Internet [28].
+In order to stem the increasing packet loss rates caused by an exponential increase in network traffic, the IETF is considering the deployment of explicit congestion notification (ECN) [12, 30, 31] along with active queue management techniques such as RED (Random Early Detection) [3, 14].
+While ECN is necessary for eliminating packet loss in the Internet [9], we show that RED, even when used in conjunction with ECN, is ineffective in preventing packet loss.

 The basic idea behind RED queue management is to detect incipient congestion early and to convey congestion notification to the end-hosts, allowing them to reduce their transmission rates before queues in the network overflow and packets are dropped.
 To do this, RED maintains an exponentially-weighted moving average of the queue length which it uses to detect congestion.
-When the average queue length exceeds a minimum threshold $(min{th})$ , packets are randomly dropped or marked with an explicit congestion notification (ECN) bit.
+When the average queue length exceeds a minimum threshold (min{th}) , packets are randomly dropped or marked with an explicit congestion notification (ECN) bit.
 When the average queue length exceeds a maximum threshold, all packets are dropped or marked.

 While RED is certainly an improvement over traditional drop-tail queues, it has several shortcomings.
-One of the fundamental problems with RED and all other known active queue management techniques is that they rely on queue lengths as an estimator of congestion.
+One of the fundamental problems with RED and other active queue management techniques is that they rely on queue length as an estimator of congestion.1.
 While the presence of a persistent queue indicates congestion, its length gives very little information as to the severity of congestion, that is, the number of competing connections sharing the link.
 In a busy period, a single source transmitting at a rate greater than the bottleneck link capacity can cause a queue to build up just as easily as a large number of sources can.
-Since the RED algorithm relies on queue lengths, it has an inherent problem in determining the severity of congestion.
-As a result, RED requires a wide range of parameters to operate correctly under different congestion scenarios.
-While RED can achieve an ideal operating point, it can only do so when it has a sufficient amount of buffer space and is correctly parameterized [5, 29].
+From well-known results in queuing theory, it is only when packet interarrivals have a Poisson distri-